 in the Caribbean.
 Read more of his reflections here.

 Work achievements in in this year included:

-- The IDC undertook comprehensive training of more than 13 members, as well as working collaboratively with 4 governments on the development of robust alternatives to detention.
+- The IDC undertook comprehensive training of more than 16 members, as well as working collaboratively with 5 governments (Australia, Japan, Indonesia, Malaysia and Thailand) in the region on the development of robust alternatives to detention.

-- 11 civil society organisations in Australia have developed a four-year advocacy strategy to promote legislative change, with funding for this project now being sought.
+- 23 civil society organisations in Australia have continued a four-year advocacy strategy to promote legislative change to prevent children from being placed in immigration detention

-- Partnered with the Parliamentary Assembly of the Council of Europe (PACE) to conduct national work for the Campaign to End Child Detention collaborating with local agents to promote the issue among 47 member states
+- Continued to support the Parliamentary Assembly of the Council of Europe (PACE) to conduct national work for the Campaign to End Child Detention collaborating with local agents to promote the issue among 47 member states

-- Advocacy and member engagement in Cypress, France, Greece, Luxembourg, Netherlands, Slovakia, Switzerland, Turkey, UK and the Ukraine
+- Advocacy and member engagement in Belgium, Bulgaria, Cyprus, France, Greece, Macedonia, Netherlands, Poland, Slovakia, Switzerland, Turkey and the UK.

 - Europe regional level engagement has continued with IOM, OHCHR, UNHCR and ICRC.

 “When we work with clients, we build up their confidence over time: gaining their trust, showing that we can provide credible information and advice and that there are benefits for them in staying engaged with the process”